Quarkonium: Bottomonium

 The (1S) state was discovered by the E288 experiment team, headed by Leon Lederman, at Fermilab in 1977, and was the first particle containing a bottom quark to be discovered.
 On 21 December 2011, the (3P) state was the first particle discovered in the Large Hadron Collider; the discovery article was first posted on arXiv.
 In April 2012, Tevatron's DØ experiment confirmed the result in a paper published in Physical Review D.

 The J = 1 and J = 2 states were first resolved by the CMS experiment in 2018.

 Toponium

-The theta meson hasn't been and isn't expected to be observed in nature, as top quarks decay too fast to form mesons in nature (and be detected).
+Toponium is a bound state of a top quark ($t$) and its antiparticle, the top antiquark ($\bar{t}$).
+While the standard gauge theory predicts the existence of the $t$-quark, to complete the third quark-lepton family, attempts to observe toponium $(t\bar{t})$ have been unsuccessful.
+The rapid decay of the top quark and the large spread in beam energy present significant experimental challenges.
+Despite this, searches continue through indirect methods, such as detecting specific decay products or anomalies indicating top quark pairs.
+Studying toponium decays offers a promising approach to search for Higgs particles with masses up to around 70 GeV, while similar searches in bottomonium decays could extend this range to 160 GeV.
+Additionally, studying gluon decay widths in light quarkonia can help determine the quantum chromodynamics (QCD) scale parameter.

+In April 2025, analyzing a sample of 138 fb-1 of collisions from 2016 to 2018, the CMS experiment at LHC reported an excess of top-antitop pairs at the top-antitop production threshold with a statistical significance larger than 5 σ.
+The excess is compatible with a quasi-bound top-antitop pseudoscalar meson known as toponium.